A professional-looking invoice not only helps to legitimise your business, it helps you to get paid.

 If the invoice is for services (for example, the completion of a design or writing project), then the name of the project, a brief description of the type of work performed and the hourly or flat rate should be listed.
 If it is an hourly rate, the number of hours worked should be included.
 If payment is per piece, each piece completed should be listed separately.

 Underneath the listing of products or services being billed, there should be a clearly marked invoice total.

-Issue date: it's important to include the date the invoice was issued, as well as the date(s) of the work completed or when the products were ordered or delivered.
+It’s important to include the date the invoice was issued, as well as the date(s) of the work completed or when the products were ordered or delivered.
 You can discuss this preference with your client and / or business to make processing easier for both of you.

-Invoice number: an invoice number is not generally required, but it may help you keep invoices organised.
+An invoice number is not generally required, but it may help you keep invoices organised.
 Larger organisations often have complicated billing systems that may require an invoice number or code.
 Remember to discuss this with your client before submitting your invoice.
-No matter which system you use, make sure that the invoice number goes up incrementally each time a new one is sent.it's important to include the date the invoice was issued, as well as the date(s) of the work completed or when the products were ordered or delivered.
+No matter which system you use, make sure that the invoice number goes up incrementally each time a new one is sent.it’s important to include the date the invoice was issued, as well as the date(s) of the work completed or when the products were ordered or delivered.
 You can discuss this preference with your client and / or business to make processing easier for both of you.

-Payment terms: state the date when payment is due.
+You should always state the date when payment is due.
 Most invoices have a 14-day term, meaning they must be paid within 14 days to avoid late fees or penalties.
 You can establish your own payment terms (from payment on delivery to 30 or 60 days), depending on your type of business and your customers.